What is a thought?

 One must train one's mind to repeat more of positive thoughts in order to give them more power and strength to remain with one even when one gets drowned in negativity.
 Begin with writing at least 10 positives from the day before retiring to bed in the evening.
 Looking for even 5 in the beginning would be a challenge for an untrained mind.
 Slowly, as one struggles, as the mind gathers more positive mass it begins to see through the smoke of negativity that positivity requires effort to be imbibed, or even discovered.

 Negative thinking drains one of the vital energy.
 One must begin with first becoming aware of the nature of one's thought.
 Start being aware of the nature ( negative or positive thought) of the thought and then establish the frequency at which the negative emotions repeat themselves in a 24 hour cycle.
 Now begin to identify the various types of negative thoughts: anger, jealousy, fear, hate etc. Study the negative thoughts, anger is majorly the result of unfulfilled desires, train to let go off the desires which can lead to anguish later.
+Patanjali has recommended the practice of four Parikarmas which help one maintain positivity of mind.
 Learn various anger management techniques in order to eradicate it constructively.

 Likewise letting go off attachments help one get rid of fear and worries.
 Understand that keeping the negative thought inside the mind any longer will strengthen it further leading to related complications.
 Yoga provides a technique known as "Pratipaksha Bhavan", or reversing the thought, in case one thinks negative, become aware of it and immediately think of something positive.
 Use force, effort to consciously U-turn the nature of the thought.
 Physically leaving the negative environment also helps one preserve one's positive energy.